You may have heard the term ‘defibrillator’, ‘aed’, or ‘automated external defibrillator’ and are wondering, what is it?

 How is a defibrillator made?

-A defibrillator is a medical device made up of many technical components by qualified companies under strict guidelines and approvals.
+An AED is a medical device made up of many technical components by qualified companies under strict guidelines and approvals.

 Will a defibrillator restart your heart?